Why Casillas' ‘I'm gay' tweet was no laughing matter

 He deleted his original post as well.

-"I made a mistake", Puyol tweeted in apology, "sorry for a clumsy joke with no bad intentions."
+"I made a mistake," Puyol tweeted in apology, "sorry for a clumsy joke with no bad intentions."

 But regardless of the intent of the World Cup and European Championship winners, the reaction online was strong and severe.

-Football referee Ryan Atkin - who happens to be gay - accused the two men of "fuelling homophobia in the game", saying the pair needed to "hang their head in shame", while networking group Sports Media LGBT+ criticised both the "flippancy of the tweets… and the weak backtrack".
+Football referee Ryan Atkin - who happens to be gay - accused the two men of "fuelling homophobia in the game", saying the pair needed to "hang their head in shame" Networking group Sports Media LGBT+ criticised both the "flippancy of the tweets… and the weak backtrack".

 The significance